evry-bergen/rf9160-template-project/README.md

 $ ln -s 8.2018.q4-major latest
 ```

+Ensure the toolchain is specified in the PATH-variable.

 ### Install JLink-tools

 Go to the [Segger website](https://www.segger.com/downloads/jlink/) and download the _Software and Documentation Pack_ for your platform.

+Ensure the JLink-tools are specified in the PATH-variable.

 ## Building